Fresh Look at Neutrino Self-Interactions With the Lyman-$\alpha$ Forest: Constraints from EFT and PRIYA Simulations: Method

 \subsection{Analysis}

 In anticipation of the bimodal posterior distribution that is typically found in analyses of this model, we use the \texttt{MultiNest} \cite{Feroz_2008} sampler in tandem with the \texttt{MontePython} \cite{Brinckmann_2018,Audren_2012} sampler to perform likelihood analyses with our modified \texttt{CLASS-PT} code.
-We assume broad, flat priors on the six standard cosmological parameters \{$\omega_\mathrm{b}$, $\omega_\mathrm{DM}$, 100$\theta_\mathrm{s}$, $\tau_\mathrm{reio}$, ln$(10^{10}A_\mathrm{s})$, $n_\mathrm{s}$\}.
-For the interacting neutrino cosmology, we follow \cite{He_2024} and vary two more parameters: $\mathrm{log}_{10}(G_\mathrm{eff} \ \mathrm{MeV}^{-2})$ and $\sum m_\nu$.
-Analogously, we vary $\sum m_\nu$ in our $\Lambda$CDM model and label it $\Lambda$CDM+$\sum m_\nu$.
-We hold the effective number of relativistic species $N_\mathrm{eff}$ fixed at its standard value 3.046.
+We assume broad, flat priors on the six standard cosmological parameters $\{\omega_{\mathrm{b}}, \omega_{\mathrm{DM}}, 100\theta_{\mathrm{s}}, \tau_{\mathrm{reio}}, \ln(10^{10}A_{\mathrm{s}}), n_{\mathrm{s}}\}$.
+For the interacting neutrino cosmology, we follow \cite{He_2024} and vary two more parameters: $\mathrm{log}_{10}(G_{\mathrm{eff}} \ \mathrm{MeV}^{-2})$ and $\sum m_{\nu}$.
+Analogously, we vary $\sum m_{\nu}$ in our $\Lambda$CDM model and label it $\Lambda$CDM+$\sum m_\nu$.
+We hold the effective number of relativistic species $N_{\mathrm{eff}}$ fixed at its standard value 3.046\footnote{The standard value of $N_\mathrm{eff}$ is now typically chosen as 3.044.
+We test minor changes to $N_\mathrm{eff}$ such as this on our model, however, and do not find any noticeable change to our results.}.
 We vary the sum of the mass of neutrinos $\sum m_\nu$, and we assume the neutrino sector consists of one massive neutrino containing all of the mass, and two massless neutrinos.
-In \texttt{MultiNest}, we fix the number of live points to 1000, the target sampling efficiency to 0.8, and the accuracy threshold for the log Bayesian evidence to 20\%, values that optimize our analysis for parameter estimation.
-We show the key resulting posterior probability distributions in Figs.~\ref{fig:Geff_1D} and \ref{fig:slope_amplitude}, discussed in detail in the following.